-[Opinion] Russia's Patriarch Kirill, war criminal?
+[Opinion] The Patriarch who's in lockstep with Putin

 On 3 March, the same day that Putin issued a clearly genocidal threat to "destroy this 'Anti-Russia' created by the West", the Moscow Patriarchate circulated to its dioceses the text of a special prayer, "approved" by Kirill, to be read in its churches.

-This text reiterates the Russian World trope of the common baptism of the Russian people and asks for a "spirit of brotherly love".
+This text reiterates the Russian World trope of the common baptism of the Rus people and asks for a "spirit of brotherly love".
 It asks God to, "in a foreign language, scold those who want and take up arms against Holy Russia – forbid and subvert their plans".

 This war propaganda is intended to be read out in every Moscow Patriarchate church – including, grotesquely, those in Ukraine.